bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_block_chain.md

 those terms are also used for true orphan blocks without a known parent block.)

-Long-term forks are possible if different miners work at cross-purposes, such as some miners diligently working to extend the block chain at the same time other miners are attempting a 51 percent attack to revise transaction history.
+Long-term forks are possible if different miners work at cross-purposes, such as some miners diligently working to extend the blockchain at the same time other miners are attempting a 51 percent attack to revise transaction history.

-Since multiple blocks can have the same height during a block chain fork, block height should not be used as a globally unique identifier.
+Since multiple blocks can have the same height during a blockchain fork, block height should not be used as a globally unique identifier.
 Instead, blocks are usually referenced by the hash of their header (often with the byte order reversed, and in hexadecimal).